smukkejohan/RTIMULib/Linux/README.md

 The resulting RTIMULib.ini can then be used by any other RTIMULib application.

-### Run the RTIMULibDrive and RTIMULibDrive10 Demo Apps
+### Run the RTIMULibDrive, RTIMULibDrive10 and RTIMULibDrive11 Demo Apps

 RTIMULibDrive is a simple command line program that shows how simple it is to use RTIMULib.
 RTIMULibDrive10 extends this to also support 10-dof IMUs with pressure/temperature sensors.
+RTIMULibDrive11 adds humidity sensor support to RTIMULibDrive10.

-You should be able to run the program just by entering RTIMULibDrive(10).
+You should be able to run the program just by entering RTIMULibDrive(10/11).
 It will try to auto detect the connected IMU If all is well, you should see a line showing the sample rate and the current Euler angles.
 This is updated 10 times per second, regardless of the sensor sample rate.
 By default, the driver runs at 50 samples per second in most cases.
 So, you should see the sample rate indicating around 50 samples per second.
 The sample rate can be changed by editing the .ini file entry for the appropriate IMU type.

 The displayed pose shows the roll, pitch and yaw seen by the IMU.
 Using an aircraft analogy, the roll axis points from the pilot towards the nose, the pitch axis points from the pilot along the right wing and the yaw axis points from the pilot down towards the ground.
 Right wing down is a positive roll, nose up is a positive pitch and clockwise rotation is a positive yaw.